vesich/Shared-Trips/README.md

-# Shared-Trips
+# Carpooling

-## Back-end Application for shared trips with authentication and authorization.
-You can travel with some buddies.
+### Back-end Application using Express.js with authentication and authorization.
+You can travel with other people and make new on the road buddies.
+You can join to someone's post or make your own one.

-Technologies implemented in the multi-page Application:
+#### Technologies implemented in this multi-page Application:

 - Node.js
 - Express.js
 - Express-handlebars
+- Express-validator
 - Jsonwebtoken
 - Mongoose

-//TODO deploying in heroku